 - What information about your topic are people searching for?
 Get onto Google and try typing in simple queries related to your topic.
 For example, if your blog is about teaching, start with phrases such as “teaching high school,” “classroom tips,” and “lecture ideas.”
 Record what the top results are and brainstorm content calendar ideas around those searches.

 - What immediately comes to mind when you think about your topic?
-You can start generating ideas by thinking about word or phrase.
+You can start generating ideas by thinking about a word or phrase.
 Then, make a list of related words.
 The topics that come to mind can later be turned into blog posts.

 Once You Make Your List, Prioritize The Post Ideas